apache/jena/BUILD.md

 Once the whole of Jena has been built once, individual modules can be incrementally built using maven in their module directory.

-To build the whole project, quickly and dirtily, i.e, skipping tests (but building them because that's required) and skipping javadoc generation (because it might fail):
+To quickly build the whole project, skipping tests (but building them because that's required) and skipping javadoc generation:

     mvn -DskipTests -Dmaven.javadoc.skip=true clean install